thoughtram/blog/_posts/2017-02-27-three-things-you-didnt-know-about-the-async-pipe.md

 {% endraw %}
 {% endhighlight %}

 The `AsyncPipe` marks the `ChangeDetectorRef` of our component to be checked, effectively telling the change detection that there may be a change in this component.
-If you like to get a more detailed understanding about how that works we recommend to read our [in-depth change detection article](/angular/2016/02/22/angular-2-change-detection-explained.html).
+If you like to get a more detailed understanding of how that works we recommend reading our [in-depth change detection article](/angular/2016/02/22/angular-2-change-detection-explained.html).

 ## Conclusion